ascv/HyperLogLog/README.md

 Notice that the expectation of 2^R is infinite so 2^R cannot used to estimate n.
-Furthermore using only a single observable can be misleading, so rather than take the maximum rank amongst all the elements of M, HLL divides M into m buckets, takes the maximum rank of each bucket and then averages the results, (using a harmonic mean) to compute the cardinality estimate.
+Furthermore using only a single observable can be misleading, so rather than take the maximum rank amongst all the elements of M, HLL divides M into m buckets, takes the maximum rank of each bucket and then averages the results (using a harmonic mean) to compute the cardinality estimate.
 The "raw HLL" algorithm, which omits small and large range correction heuristics and is used here for the sake of brevity, is given by the following pseudocode: